 1. There is NO global organisation that compiles global charts*.
 In the case of ABBA, their record company, Universal, has been their record company since the early 1990s.
 Before that various companies during their career in the 1970s/early 80s.

 The claim by Universal of 400 million on 2nd September 2021 is just that - a claim.
 They have NEVER been able to break down that figure by country or record.

 2. There are around 200 countries in the world but the vast majority are sold in just a few countries.
 The Major Markets of the US, UK, Germany, France, Canada and Australia account for the vast majority of global sales.
-(Japan is the 2nd biggest market but it is ominated by domestic acts).
+(Japan is the 2nd biggest market but it is dominated by domestic acts).
 If we look at the detailed breakdown of Gold Greatest Hits we see this is the case.
 Look to at this graphic (from 2013) certification levels of gold and platinum records they are rather a good indicator of the size of the record industry in particular countries.
-Additionally, for songs in the English language, why should people in most of Asia, Africa or Latin America be even interested in them?
+Additionally, for songs in the English language, why should people in most of Asia, Africa or Latin America be Europe be interested in them?

 South Africa 50,000